Lee-Intelligent-Systems/ai-ml-portfolio/artifacts/artifacts/ai-ml-timeline.md

 ## Value Proposition

-This artifact demonstrates my ability to research complex technical topics and present them in a structured, educational format.
+Creating this artifact helped me practice researching complex technical topics and presenting them in a clear, organized format.

 Understanding the historical evolution of AI is critical for professionals in the field because it provides context for modern breakthroughs and helps identify patterns in technological progress.